Le-o-n/onnxruntime-prebuilt/README.md

 ## 📦 Structure

-Each platform and release version is available as a separate branch:
+Each usable platform (only video game OS and linux because fuck mac) with release version available as individual branches:
 ```
 onnxruntime-<platform>-<version>
 ```